awslabs/ml-io/README.md

 ## Reference

-ML-IO uses a layered architecture as shown in the following figure.
-Check out the Python and C++ reference links below to learn more about ML-IO's API.
+MLIO uses a layered architecture as shown in the following figure.
+Check out the Python and C++ reference links below to learn more about MLIO's API.

-<p align="center"><image src="doc/architecture.svg"></p>
+<p align="center"><image src="doc/architecture.png"></p>

 ### Python
 * [Data Stores](doc/python/data_store.md)